snchakri/lumen_25028_ttms/stage_4/stage-4-comprehensive-documentation.md

 ## Conclusion

-Stage 4 Feasibility Check represents a mathematically rigorous, production-grade system that serves as the critical gatekeeper for the scheduling engine.
+Stage 4 Feasibility Check represents a mathematically rigorous, complete system that serves as the critical gatekeeper for the scheduling engine.
 By implementing seven layers of progressively sophisticated mathematical validation, the system ensures that only truly solvable scheduling problems reach the expensive optimization stages.

 The system's design prioritizes mathematical correctness, performance efficiency, and seamless integration while maintaining the highest standards of code quality and documentation.
-This comprehensive implementation provides a solid foundation for the SIH 2025 evaluation and future production deployment.
+This complete implementation provides a solid foundation for evaluation and future production usage.

 ### Key Success Metrics
 - **Mathematical Rigor**: 100% theorem-based validation with formal proofs
 - **Performance Efficiency**: <5 minute execution, <512MB memory for 2k students
 - **Integration Excellence**: Seamless Stage 3 input and Stage 5 output compatibility
-- **Production Readiness**: Enterprise-grade error handling, logging, and monitoring
+- **Production Readiness**: complete error handling, logging, and monitoring

-The Stage 4 system is now complete and ready for deployment, providing the mathematical foundation necessary for reliable, efficient, and scalable educational scheduling systems.
+The Stage 4 system is now complete and ready for usage, providing the mathematical foundation necessary for reliable, efficient, and scalable educational scheduling systems.